mpgn/HallOfFame-Root-me.org/README.md

 Since root-me doesn't have any API, this is dirty parsing !
 But it's working ;)

+/!\ The statistics in the demo are not updated every night !

 ### Add/Update a user

 Add the user in the `users.json` like this :